emmahone/LVM-Operator-overview/README.md

 LVMStorageOperator-->LVMCluster
 LVMStorageOperator-->StorageClass
 ```
-In Openshift, the LVM Storage operator (LVMS) provides a way to manage and automate the creation, deletion, resizing, and backup of logical volumes in an Openshift cluster.
+In Openshift, the `LVM Storage operator (LVMS)` provides a way to manage and automate the creation, deletion, resizing, and backup of logical volumes in an Openshift cluster.
 The LVMS operator is based on the [topoLVM](https://github.com/topolvm/topolvm) project which provides a Kubernetes volume plugin that allows LVMS to provision and manage LVM storage in a cluster.
 It aims to provide a simple and reliable way to manage storage, without requiring extensive knowledge of storage systems or configurations.

 Some of the key features of the LVMS operator include:

-- Automation: The Local Volume Manager Storage (LVMS) operator automates the process of creating and managing logical volumes, reducing the need for manual intervention and making it easier to scale storage resources in an Openshift cluster.
+- `Automation`: The Local Volume Manager Storage (LVMS) operator automates the process of creating and managing logical volumes, reducing the need for manual intervention and making it easier to scale storage resources in an Openshift cluster.

-- Dynamic resizing: The LVMS operator enables dynamic resizing of logical volumes, which means that administrators can easily add or remove storage capacity as needed without having to shut down or restart applications.
+- `Dynamic resizing`: The LVMS operator enables dynamic resizing of logical volumes, which means that administrators can easily add or remove storage capacity as needed without having to shut down or restart applications.

-- Backup and recovery: The LVMS operator includes built-in backup and recovery capabilities, which means that administrators can easily create and restore backups of logical volumes in the event of data loss or corruption.
+- `Backup and recovery`: The LVMS operator includes built-in backup and recovery capabilities, which means that administrators can easily create and restore backups of logical volumes in the event of data loss or corruption.

 Overall, the LVMS operator is a powerful tool for managing storage resources in an Openshift cluster, providing automation, scalability, and flexibility to meet the needs of modern containerized applications.

 # Limitations of the LVM Operator
 - **Currently, it is not possible to upgrade from OpenShift Data Foundation Logical Volume Manager Operator 4.11 to LVM Storage 4.12 on single-node OpenShift clusters.** See: [1](https://docs.openshift.com/container-platform/4.12/storage/persistent_storage/persistent_storage_local/persistent-storage-using-lvms.html#lvms-upgrading-lvms-on-sno_logical-volume-manager-storage)
-- The LVMS is only supported in single node Openshift clusters deployed by Red Hat Advanced Cluster Management (RHACM).
+- The LVMS is only supported in single node Openshift clusters deployed by `Red Hat Advanced Cluster Management (RHACM)`.
-- You can only create a single instance of the LVMCluster custom resource (CR) on an OpenShift Container Platform cluster.
+- You can only create a single instance of the `LVMCluster` custom resource (CR) on an OpenShift Container Platform cluster.
-- You can make only a single deviceClass entry in the LVMCluster CR.
+- You can make only a single `deviceClass` entry in the `LVMCluster` CR.
-- When a device becomes part of the LVMCluster CR, it cannot be removed.
+- When a device becomes part of the `LVMCluster` CR, it cannot be removed.
-- LVM Storage creates a volume group using all the available unused disks and creates a single thin pool with a size of 90% of the volume group.
+- LVM Storage creates a `volume group` using all the available unused disks and creates a single thin pool with a size of 90% of the volume group.
 The remaining 10% of the volume group is left free to enable data recovery by expanding the thin pool when required.
 - LVM Storage configures a default overprovisioning limit of 10 to take advantage of the thin-provisioning feature.
 The total size of the volumes and volume snapshots that can be created on the single-node OpenShift clusters is 10 times the size of the thin pool.

 [Source](https://docs.openshift.com/container-platform/4.12/storage/persistent_storage/persistent_storage_local/persistent-storage-using-lvms.html#lvms-preface-sno-ran_logical-volume-manager-storage)